healthchecks/healthchecks/templates/docs/http_api.md

 Slug URLs optionally support **auto-provisioning**: if you make a Pinging API request to a slug with no corresponding check, SITE_NAME will create the check automatically.
-Auto-provisioning is off by default, to enable it, add a `create=1` query parameter to the ping URL.
+Auto-provisioning is off by default.
+To enable it, add a `create=1` query parameter to the ping URL.

 ## Endpoints